Orders of Nondisclosure in Texas | Seal your Criminal Record

 In Texas, an Order of Nondisclosure is a court order that seals from the public all records related to a Texas criminal arrest and prosecution.
 Getting your record nondisclosed won’t make the records go away entirely, as law enforcement and certain public and quasi-public agencies will still have access to the records.
 But obtaining an Order of Nondisclosure may help you get jobs, qualify for apartments, and live more happily.

-Do you need to seal your record with an Order of Nondisclosure?
+Do you need to seal your Texas criminal record with an Order of Nondisclosure?
 Book a consultation to discuss nondisclosures with attorneys Paul Saputo and Nicholas Toufexis today.

 Am I eligible for an Order of Nondisclosure?

-There are seven categories of nondisclosure eligibility circumstances under the current Nondisclosure law.
+There are ten categories of nondisclosure eligibility circumstances under the current Nondisclosure law.
 The categories are as follows:

 The Section 411.074 Limitation